-Our cash equivalent and short-term investment portfolio as of January 1, 2021 consisted primarily of obligations of the U.S. Treasury.
+Our cash equivalent portfolio as of December 31, 2021 consisted primarily of obligations of the U.S. Treasury.
 We follow an established investment policy to monitor, manage and limit our exposure to interest rate and credit risk.
 The policy sets forth credit quality standards and limits our exposure to any one issuer, as well as our maximum exposure to various asset classes.

 Investments in some financial instruments may pose risks arising from liquidity and credit concerns.
-As of January 1, 2021, we had no impairment charge associated with our investment portfolio relating to such adverse financial market conditions.
+As of December 31, 2021, we had no impairment charge associated with our investment portfolio relating to such adverse financial market conditions.
 Although we believe our current investment portfolio has a low risk of impairment, we cannot predict future market conditions or market liquidity and can provide no assurance that our investment portfolio will remain unimpaired.